tazzben/project-based-assessment/README.md

 This package is based on the estimator presented in "[Assessing Proxies of Knowledge and Difficulty with Rubric-Based Instruments](https://doi.org/10.1002/soej.12658)."
 There is a [video](https://vimeo.com/735183858) demonstrating using this package in Google Colab and a [video](https://vimeo.com/756447388) explaining the paper.

-The ability to estimate arbitrary columns was added as part of an upcoming paper titled "Are Students Sexist when Rating Each Other?
-Bias in Peer Ratings and a Generalization of the Rubric-Based Estimator."
-This paper will be uploaded to SSRN in the near future.
+The ability to estimate arbitrary columns was added as part of an upcoming paper titled "[Are Students Sexist when Rating Each Other?
+Bias in Peer Ratings and a Generalization of the Rubric-Based Estimator](https://papers.ssrn.com/abstract=4858815)."
 There is a [video](https://vimeo.com/941262859) showing how to use the new arbitrary columns feature in Google Colab.

 ## Installation